 The aforementioned economic and fiscal system or ‘regime’ offers compelling incentives for businesses who create, establish and grow their companies within the Canary Islands.

 The opportunity to pay lower corporation tax rates at the unique tax rate of 4% for ZEC companies is just one of these incentives.
 Companies can also reduce up to 90% of undistributed net profits from taxable bases.
 There is also a 50% allowance for tangible goods production within La Zona Especial Canarias.
 Tax Credits are also offered for investments in sectors deemed the most strategic and profitable compared to the rest of Spain.

 Within the ZEC zone, there are also multiple exceptions in direct taxation: from the original setting up of the company, to increasing capital, to acquiring investment locations and properties and to the general rate of Canary Islands General Indirect Tax (VAT) of 7%.

 Certain areas also carry unique economic advantages for exporting, importing and the inward processing of tangible goods.

 Europe in Africa

 The ZEC has all of the advantages of being in Europe but is located just under 100km off of the North West of Africa.
-The ZEC has all of the services, infrastructures and advantages of being within Europe while enjoying a unique geostrategic location to extend operations effortlessly into Africa.
+La Zona Especial Canarias has all of the services, infrastructures and advantages of being within Europe while enjoying a unique geostrategic location to extend operations effortlessly into Africa.

 Everyone on the Island embraces the warm, cosmopolitan and fun atmosphere that truly encapsulates the best of the ZEC, and the fact that the area has the most celebrations and festivals in Europe doesn’t hurt either!